Social Isolation: Cabin Fever

 Yes, I've had a case of modern day cabin fever which is how I discovered this illness exists.
 Years ago I took a job position at a remote mountain lodge.
 During the summer months we had a lot of traffic from tourists but come winter things got mighty darn quiet.
 Worse yet was the fact that during the winter we ran with just a skeleton staff of myself, the cook, a desk clerk, the owner, and an elderly waitress.

 That was my first taste of cabin fever and I really was not too impressed with it.
 By the time that summer rolled around again I had decided that it was time for me to move back to civilization again.
-Yep, cabin fever is really not all that pleasant to experience.
+Cabin fever is really not all that pleasant to experience.

 Related Articles by Lorelei Cohen